 - Color of the almond (white) expresses purity

 - Shape of the almond (egg shape) expresses fertility

-- Toughness of almond expresses the endurance of marriage.
+- Toughness of the almond expresses the endurance of marriage.

 - Sweetness of sugar expresses the sweetness of marriage.